-To use an axiom, the proposition the axiom asserts must be injected into a refinement (conjoined with an existing refinement) where the axiom is necessary to prove an entailment.
-In this case, the return value of the fibhs10 routine requires the axiom.
-Without knowledge of the meaning of the measure fib, Liquid Haskell cannot prove that either branch of the conditional returns the correct value.
+that either branch of the conditional returns the correct value.
 Simply stating the axiom is insufficient: Liquid Haskell does not search through the context and try miscellaneous instantiations of universally quantified types, because doing so would be extremely expensive.
-Instead, liquidAssume is used to inject a refinement, in this case into the return values of fibhs. liquidAssume asserts the truth of the boolean first argument, and adds the consequences of that boolean's refinement, assuming true, to the refinement of the second argument, which is then returned directly with an enriched type.
+Instead, liquidAssume is used to inject a refinement, in this case into the return values of fibhs. liquidAssume asserts the truth of the Boolean first argument and adds the consequences of that Boolean's refinement, assuming true, to the refinement of the second argument, which is then returned directly with an enriched type.
 This injection of fib's definition into refinements of fibhs's return values, along with the additional refinement of i in each branch of the conditional based on comparison to 1, allows the SMT solver to fold the definition of fib in the return values' refinements, producing the correct type in each case.

-Because liquidAssume can be used to axiomatize certain refinements, it could be accidentally abused to prove a falsehood, similar to Coq's Axiom.
+Because liquidAssume can be used to axiomatize certain refinements, it could be accidentally abused to prove a falsehood, similarly to Coq's Axiom.
 We only use it for two safe cases.
-The first use is to inject refinements that are axioms of RGREFs (e.g., to implement refiners by using past observations to justify new stable refinements).
-The other use is to inject some predicate's definition or property in a key location, similar to the use for axiom_fib above.
+The first use is to inject refinements that are axioms of RGREFS (e.g., to implement refiners by using past observations to justify new stable refinements).
+The other use is to inject some predicate's definition or property in a key location, similarly to the use for axiom\fib above.
 This is sometimes necessary because the way measures are introduced to the SMT solver does not extend the background theories of the solver but instead is encoded into constructor refinements [Vazou et al. 2014b], so the type system requires occasional hints about properties such as that a measure only returns true for values with a certain constructor.

 5.2.2.
-Embedding RGREFs into Liquid Haskell.
-To adapt rely-guarantee references to Haskell, we simplify the design slightly: we omit transitive heap access in predicates and relations.
-This sacrifices expressiveness (rely and guarantee relations will apply only to single heap cells), but comes with the additional benefit of eliminating containment, precision, and folding from the design (and thus, from developers' minds).11
+Embedding RGREFS into Liquid Haskell.
+To adapt rely-guarantee references to Haskell, we simplify the design slightly: We omit transitive heap access in predicates and relations.
+This sacrifices expressiveness (rely and guarantee relations will apply only to single heap cells) but comes with the additional benefit of eliminating containment, precision, and folding from the design (and, thus, from developers' minds).